 Tying History Together

 But what was it that tied all these separate histories together?
 This question nagged at me.
-And then, in the 1980s, I tackled the problem in the most ambitious way I could imagine—by trying to construct a course that started at the beginning of the universe and ended now.
-Could it be done?
-How would you do it?
-What would such a course look like?
+In the 1980s, I tackled the problem in the most ambitious way I could imagine—by trying to construct a course that started at the beginning of the universe and ended now.
+Could it be done, how would you do it, and what would such a course look like?

-When my colleagues agreed to let me teach it, that’s when I panicked, because I realized I had no idea how to do it.
-I didn’t know of any courses like this.
-We had to make it all up from scratch.
-I was fortunate enough to find wonderful colleagues.
-I began teaching it with a team of lecturers that included astronomers, geologists, biologists, anthropologists, and historians.
-But none of us knew of any course like this, so we really had to make up the rules as we went along.
+I panicked when my colleagues agreed to let me teach it.
+I realized I had no idea how to do it, nor did I know of any courses like this.
+We had to make it up from scratch.
+However, I was fortunate enough to find wonderful colleagues and I began to teach it with a team of lecturers that included astronomers, geologists, biologists, anthropologists, and historians.

-One of the things we found very quickly was that teaching big history was exhilarating.
-It was exciting.
+One of the things we discovered quickly was that teaching big history was exhilarating.
 After all, we were teaching 13 billion years in a 13-week semester.
-So I could say to my colleagues: “How many years do you cover in a week?
-I cover 1 billion years.”
-It was exciting.
-It was exciting for the teachers.
-But it was also exciting for a lot of the students, because, I think, it raised fundamental questions about the meaning of history and about our place in the cosmos.
+It was exciting for the teachers but also exciting for a lot of the students because it raised fundamental questions about the meaning of history and our place in the cosmos.

-Now, as a teacher I believe that young students should be asking those questions, and they should be encouraged to pursue them seriously.
+As a teacher, I believe that young students should be asking those questions, and encouraged to pursue them seriously.
 One of the things I enjoyed most about the course was that it legitimized their questions; it allowed them to think that these large questions were worth pursuing and that there were interesting and sensible things you could say about them.

-In 1992, I wrote an article on the course.
-Because I needed a label to describe it, I used the somewhat whimsical label big history.
+In 1992, I wrote an article on the course, using the somewhat whimsical label big history.
 I was thinking, of course, of the big bang.
-It’s not the ideal label.
-I can think of many reasons why other labels might be better.
-But it seems to have stuck.
+It’s not the ideal label, but it seems to have stuck.

 A Larger Vision of the Past

-Since I started teaching, I’ve discovered that the rapidly emerging field of world history is also aiming at a much larger vision of the past.
-And while most world history courses begin with the appearance of agriculture some 10,000 years ago, some go further back and start with the origins of the first humans.
+Since I began teaching, I’ve discovered that the rapidly emerging field of world history is also aiming at a much larger vision of the past.
+While most world history courses begin with the appearance of agriculture some 10,000 years ago, some go further back and start with the origins of the first humans.
 Big history tackles even larger scales.
-It can be thought of, if you like, as a sort of expansion of the world history approach.
-So there’s a very natural link between the two approaches.
+It can be thought of as an expansion of the world history approach.
+There’s a very natural link between the two approaches.

-Now I want to look more closely at what big history is.
-Here’s a quick definition: Big history surveys the past at the largest possible scales, and it does so using the best available information from many different disciplines.
+Let’s look more closely at what big history is with a quick definition: Big history surveys the past at the largest possible scales, and it does so using the best available information from many different disciplines.
 Now, this project has some consequences that need to be emphasized immediately.
 First, we don’t try to cover everything.
-What we try to do is construct a coherent narrative of the past.
+Instead, we try to construct a coherent narrative of the past.

 Big history surveys the past at the largest possible scales, and it does so using the best available information from many different disciplines.

-Second, because of the scale on which we look at the past, you should not expect to find the familiar details, names, and personalities that you’ll find in other types of historical teaching and writing.
+Second, because of the scale on which we look at the past, do not expect to find the familiar details, names, and personalities that you’ll find in other types of historical teaching and writing.
 For example, the French Revolution and the Renaissance will barely get a mention.
-Instead, what we’re going to see are some less-familiar aspects of the past.
+Instead, we focus on some less-familiar aspects of the past.
 We’ll be looking, above all, for the very large patterns, the shape of the past.

-And here’s a third implication.
-Though we touch on many disciplines, my own expertise is as a historian.
-There are many expert courses that focus on astronomy or geology, but this is not the course in which to learn in intricate detail how DNA works or how fusion reactions occur within stars.
+Here’s a third implication: Though we touch on many disciplines, my expertise is as a historian.
+Many expert courses focus on astronomy or geology, but this is not the course in which to learn in intricate detail how DNA works or how fusion reactions occur within stars.
 What you’ll find instead is how the insights of these different disciplines can be woven together into a coherent, unified account of the past on all scales and in which the insights of each discipline can illuminate those of the others.
 You’ll find a coherent story.

 Creation Stories and H. G. Wells

-In fact, historians have attempted “universal histories” in all eras.
-H. G. Wells’s Outline of History, which was published just after World War I, is perhaps the most famous 20th-century attempt.
-Wells wrote the book because of his horror at what was happening during World War I. And he found, when he looked at the historians, that far from helping humanity avoid such crises in the future, the historians were part of the problem, because each of them presented a sort of tribal myth that encouraged tribalism and conflict.
+Historians have attempted “universal histories” in all eras.
+H. G. Wells’s Outline of History, published just after World War I, is perhaps the most famous 20th-century attempt.
+Wells wrote the book because of his horror at what was happening during World War I. He found when he looked at the historians, that far from helping humanity avoid such crises in the future, the historians were part of the problem because each of them presented a sort of tribal myth that encouraged tribalism and conflict.
 Wells believed that you’d find such a larger story if you attempted to create a unified history that embedded human history in larger histories.

-Unfortunately, a lot of the science that makes big history possible now, including all the dating techniques that allow us now to put absolute dates on events in the remote past, wasn’t available when he wrote.
-Since his time, big history has become possible in a way it was not before, because of a whole series of scientific breakthroughs in the middle of the 20th century.
+Unfortunately, much of the science that makes big history possible now, including all the dating techniques that allow us now to put absolute dates on events in the remote past, wasn’t available when he wrote.
+Since his time, big history has become possible in a way it was not before, because of a series of scientific breakthroughs in the middle of the 20th century.

 Beyond the Last 2,000 Years

 Yet, oddly, universal histories have been quite unfashionable in recent decades.
 Modern education focuses almost exclusively on specialized knowledge.
-For example, most history teaching and scholarship is concerned with just the last 2,000 years, and most of that with the last 300 or 400 years.
-And very few historians work closely with biologists, or geologists, or astronomers—and the result is a fragmented vision of reality.
+For example, most history teaching and scholarship are concerned with just the last 2,000 years, and most of that with the last 300 or 400 years.
+Few historians work closely with biologists, geologists, or astronomers, resulting in a fragmented vision of reality.

-Now, this fragmented vision of reality that we teach in the modern world is profoundly unsatisfying.
+This fragmented vision of reality that we teach in the modern world is profoundly unsatisfying.
 Big history tries to meet the need for a more unified account of reality.
-But let me remind you that this is one attempt to tell the story.
+But this is one attempt to tell the story.
 We can imagine many different approaches with different emphases in the future.
-We can imagine biologists’ versions, and we can imagine geologists’ versions, and we can imagine astronomers’ versions.
-And they may tell the same essential story, but they’ll differ in important ways.
-This is one account.
+We can imagine the contribution of versions by biologists, geologists, and astronomers.
+They may tell the same essential story, but they’ll differ in important ways.